seetadev/Storacha-Solana-SDK/sdk/README.md

 - View your upload history (all files you've stored with their details)
 - Get expiration warnings via email before your files expire
 - Automatic deletion of expired files from Storacha
+- Renew/extend storage duration for existing uploads

 Stuffs we hope to cover or extend:

 - Allow payments from other chains.
 (Filecoin next)
 - Include implementations for other libs.
 Right now, we only have React.
 Hoping to cover, Vue, Svelte etc.
-- Add ability to renew/increase upload duration (coming soon! see [GitHub issues](https://github.com/seetadev/storacha-solana-sdk/issues))

 ## Usage